honeylouluzon/Agentic-World/README.md

  📌 **Implementation Note**
 While this framework defines the need for governance mechanisms, the actual design and deployment of governance applications (UI, workflows, integration) will be detailed in a separate Implementation Guide.
 This ensures the framework remains timeless and principle-driven, while practical tooling can evolve with technology.

+---

+### 3.4 Communication Standards

+For Agentic AI to remain interoperable and modular, all communication must adhere to strict standards.
+These ensure that agents from different teams, versions, or contexts can still connect seamlessly through AgentOS.

+---

+#### 3.4.1 JSON as the Universal Data Format
+- All inputs/outputs between agents are serialized as **JSON**.
+- JSON is lightweight, human-readable, and compatible with most programming languages.
+- Each agent’s input/output schemas are defined in the **Agent Library metadata**.
+- This guarantees plug-and-play compatibility — if schemas match, agents can connect.

+💡 **Analogy:** JSON is the *“Esperanto”* of the Agentic AI world — a shared language everyone can understand.

+---

+#### 3.4.2 API Standards for Invocation
+- **RESTful APIs (default):**
+  - Each agent exposes a standard `/invoke` endpoint.
+  - **Request:**
+    ```json
+    { "inputs": {...}, "context": {...} }
+    ```
+  - **Response:**
+    ```json
+    { "outputs": {...}, "status": "success|error" }
+    ```
+  - Ensures stateless execution and easy orchestration by AgentOS.

+- **Event-Driven APIs (optional):**
+  - Agents may support subscriptions to events (e.g., `"onData"`, `"onError"`, `"onComplete"`).
+  - Useful for monitoring or reactive flows (e.g., anomaly detection, real-time alerts).

+- **Inter-Agent Communication:**
+  - No hardcoded coupling — all calls go through **AgentOS routing**.
+  - This avoids spaghetti connections and makes replacement/upgrades seamless.

+---

+#### 3.4.3 Event Logs for Traceability
+- Every agent interaction generates **structured event logs in JSON**.
+- Event logs capture:
+  - Timestamp of execution.
+  - Agent invoked and version.
+  - Inputs/outputs summary.
+  - Errors or anomalies.
+  - Execution duration and resource usage.

+- Logs serve three purposes:
+  1. **Debugging** — tracing why a flow broke.
+  2. **Auditing** — tracking agent decisions (important for governance & compliance).
+  3. **Optimization** — identifying performance bottlenecks.

+💡 **Insight:** Event logs are the *“black box recorder”* of Agentic AI — vital for safety, accountability, and trust.